EliAndrewC/l7r/setting/l7r.md

 Emiko is in the position that Doji no Tsume Moe expects to be in a few years.
 She has married, had children, and having discharged her filial responsibility to provide heirs, is now taking some time away to strengthen herself.
 She stopped in Toshi Ranbo in what was supposed to be the middle of a long warrior's pilgrimage, visiting many temples to Bishamon, first in Lion lands and then later in Crab lands, but she was so overcome by the presence of mighty Bishamon here in his Temple in Toshi Ranbo that rather than leaving in Autumn of last year as planned, she has stayed on to pray before each temple relic, as she trains and tests herself in the city's many dojos.

-Emiko fought on the southern front of the war, under in the infantry forces of General Matsu Agetoki, and personally participated in the failed siege of Kyuden Kakita.
+Emiko fought on the southern front of the war, in the infantry forces of General Matsu Agetoki, and personally participated in the failed siege of Kyuden Kakita.
 Now that the war is over, she has been struck by the difference between training to fight in a military unit and training to fight as an individual.
 She realizes that although various sensei did emphasize the differences, it was not until she found herself in battle that she truly understood the distinction, and she wonders whether it would be possible to transmit the wisdom she has gained now that she has experienced both.

-There are certainly things that no sensei can teach, for they may only be experienced, and Emiko acknowledges that this may one such lesson.
+There are certainly things that no sensei can teach, for they may only be experienced, and Emiko acknowledges that this may be one such lesson.
 However, if there is wisdom to be found, then it would be here, where Bishamon's guidance is felt more directly than perhaps anywhere else in the Empire.
 In addition to her time spent in the temple of Bishamon, Emiko has spent considerable time and made disproportionate donations to the shrine to Wu, the minor Fortune of Sensei, hoping that she will become worthy of better guiding the next generation.

 Emiko has two scars on her face she received during the war, and she uses makeup to make them always appear fresh and red.
 Along with her dyed hair, this exhibits the style of the southern Matsu.